 If you’re considering selling DTC, it’s important to ensure that your brand can connect with customers and create a strong emotional connection.
 You’ll also need robust e-commerce platforms and fulfillment infrastructure in place.
 Finally, it’s important to be prepared for the challenges of running a DTC business, such as managing returns and dealing with shipping logistics.

-Wholesaling and direct-to-consumers (DTC) are great options for expanding your business.
+Wholesaling and direct-to-consumer model (DTC) are great options for expanding your business.

 But what’s the difference between them?

-Wholesalers sell products in bulk to retailers, who are selling products to consumers.
-This means that wholesalers don’t directly sell to consumers.
-On the other hand, DTC businesses sell their products directly to consumers.
+Wholesalers sell products in bulk to retailers, who are selling products to clients.
+This means that wholesalers don’t directly sell to customers.
+On the other hand, DTC businesses sell their products directly to customers.
 There’s no middleman involved.

-DTC selling gives you more control over your brand and how your products are presented to consumers.
+DTC selling gives you more control over your brand and how your products are presented to customers.
 But it can be harder to reach a wide audience without going through retailers.

 Ultimately, the best approach for your business will depend on your products, goals, and audience.